-Authorization for the Commodity Futures Trading Commission (CFTC), a "sunset" agency established in 1974, expires on September 30, 2005.
+Authorization for the Commodity Futures Trading Commission (CFTC), a "sunset" agency established in 1974, expired on September 30, 2005.
 In the past, Congress has used the reauthorization process to consider amendments to the Commodity Exchange Act (CEA), which provides the basis for federal regulation of commodity futures trading.
-The last reauthorization resulted in the enactment of the Commodity Futures Modernization Act of 2000 (CFMA), the most significant amendments to the CEA since the CFTC was created.
+The last reauthorization resulted in the enactment of the Commodity Futures Modernization Act of 2000 (CFMA), the most significant amendments to the CEA since the CFTC was created in 1974.
 Both House and Senate Agriculture Committees held reauthorization hearings in March 2005.
-This report provides brief summaries of issues that Congress may address through the 2005 reauthorization legislation, including (1) the market in security futures, or futures contracts based on single stocks, which were authorized by the CFMA, but trade in much lower volumes than their proponents had hoped, (2) regulation of energy derivatives markets, where some see excessive price volatility, (3) futures-like contracts based on foreign currency prices offered to retail investors, and (4) the globalization of futures trading and international regulatory harmonization.
+The Senate Banking Committee held a hearing on September 8, 2005.
+The Senate Agriculture Committee approved S. 1566, a CFTC reauthorization bill offered by Chairman Chambliss, on July 21, 2005.
+This report provides brief summaries of the issues in the 2005 reauthorization legislation, including (1) the market in security futures, or futures contracts based on single stocks, which were authorized by the CFMA, but trade in much lower volumes than their proponents had hoped, (2) regulation of energy derivatives markets, where some see excessive price volatility and a lack of effective regulation, and (3) the legality of futures-like contracts based on foreign currency prices offered to retail investors.